BlockscapeNetwork/signctrl/docs/core/faq.md

 > :warning: Do NOT leave the validator daemon running and start SignCTRL!
 This will lead to double-signing!

+This is merely a workaround for now.
+The issue is further investigated in [this issue](https://github.com/BlockscapeNetwork/signctrl/issues/24).

 ### Which order should I start my validators in?

 It doesn't matter which order you start your validators in.
 Starting ranks `2..n` prior to rank `1` is just as safe to do as vice-versa because ranks `2..n` will always wait for rank `1` to sign at least one block before they start counting blocks missed in a row.